Maie-r/GenshinTeamManager/README.md

 ![uTKdG0QTPM](https://github.com/user-attachments/assets/f56be58c-c863-40e6-9fad-29825bf779c9)

-You can click on the name of a team to show it's details, each team member along with their damage contribution to the total team output.
+You can click on the name of a team to show its details, each team member along with their damage contribution to the total team output.

 ![image](https://github.com/user-attachments/assets/e28f5bd7-2633-4433-8105-efbc4fe5e8a6)